In any given moment, we have two options: to step forward into growth or to step back into safety.

 Visit the Parent Support tab at the top of page for pricing information.

 Wellness Groups Let us help you identify and cultivate a wellness plan that will help you gain insight, clarity and calmness while helping you grow into a better version of yourself.
 In our fast paced world, there are times when it helps to have someone guide you and create lasting goals towards a better you!

-I am excited that you have taken the time to read through my website.
-Since you are here, you are most likely going through something in your life.
-I am honored to help!
-I am a married mother of two.
-My oldest just graduated (ah!) and my youngest is in fifth grade.
-My husband and I have been together 17 years, and I work full time, both independently and at the Beaumont Ted Lindsay Foundation HOPE Center.
+Welcome to The Wright Counseling.
+TWC opened to provide an opportunity to break mental health stigma with compassion.
+A little about me, I am a married mother of two.
+My oldest is in college and my youngest is in fifth grade.
+My husband and I have been together 18 years, and I work full time, both independently and at the Beaumont Ted Lindsay Foundation HOPE Center.
 I am thankful every day for my ability to connect with others, enjoy spending time with friends and family and am always working towards personal growth.

 Perspective is very important.
 I do utilize evidence-based practices - such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness and Behavior Modification.
 My goal is always to meet my clients where they are to help them utilize their strengths to achieve their goals.
 Your perspective is your own, and this changes throughout our lives.
 Many times it takes a blend of "theory" to really implement change.